bonaparte/bonaparte/components/bonaparte-sidebar.md

 ## Attributes

 #### `open`
-Defines if the sidebar is visible or collapsed.<br>
+Defines if the sidebar is visible.<br>
 - _Default `true`_<br>
 - _Values `false` `true`_